Nerdy Inc. (NYSE:NRDY) is a stock that investors should take a bite out of. - The Dwinnex

 Insider Transactions:

 The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Oct 17 when Robinson Heidi sold 16,500 shares for $2.25 per share.
-The transaction valued at 37,076 led to the insider holds 1,231,050 shares of the business.
+A recent insider transaction in this stock occurred on Nov 17 when Cohn Charles K. bought 108,204 shares for $2.26 per share.
+The transaction valued at 244,541 led to the insider holds 10,216,408 shares of the business.

 Valuation Measures: